The Data Processing Holy Grail? Row vs. Columnar Databases

 Relies on a single index per column (self-indexing)

-MongoDB — a NoSQL database, widely used on several applications.
-Excels at delivering fast and dynamic transactions, made possible by its schema-free document-oriented mechanism.
+MongoDB is a NoSQL database widely used in several applications.
+Excels at delivering fast and dynamic transactions, made possible by its schema-free, document-oriented mechanism.

-PostgreSQL — a free and open-source database, widely dynamic and extensible.
+PostgreSQL is a free and open-source database that is widely dynamic and extensible.
 Uses range from small applications to data warehouses.

-Citus — a “worry-free Postgre built to scale-out”.
+Citus is a “worry-free Postgre built to scale out”.
 It is a PostgreSQL extension that distributes data and queries across several nodes.

-Cstore_fdw — an open-source Postgres extension, developed by Citus Data, that transforms the original row-oriented Postgres database into a columnar database.
+Cstore_fdw is an open-source Postgres extension developed by Citus Data.
+It transforms the original row-oriented Postgres database into a columnar database.

-ClickHouse — a recent, open-source columnar database developed by Yandex.
+ClickHouse is a recent, open-source columnar database developed by Yandex.
 It claims to be capable of delivering real-time analytical data reports using a SQL-like syntax.